The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Abstract

 \section{Abstract}

-Observations of the 21cm line of neutral hydrogen are poised to revolutionize our knowledge of cosmic reionization and the high-redshift population of galaxies.
+Observations of the 21cm line of hydrogen are poised to revolutionize our knowledge of reionization and the first galaxies.
 However, harnessing such information requires robust and comprehensive theoretical modeling.
 We study the non-linear effects of hydrodynamics and astrophysical feedback processes, including stellar and AGN feedback, on the 21cm signal by post-processing three existing cosmological hydrodynamical simulations of galaxy formation: Illustris, IllustrisTNG, and Eagle.
-Overall and despite their different underlying galaxy-formation models, the three simulations return similar predictions for the global 21cm rightness temperature and its power spectrum.
-At fixed redshift, most differences are attributable to differences in the history of reionization, in turn driven by differences in the build-up of stellar sources of radiation.
-However, the impact of astrophysics is imprinted in the 21cm power spectrum through several unique signatures.
-First, we find significant small scale ($k \geq 10\, \rm {Mpc}^{-1}$) differences between Illustris and IllustrisTNG, where higher velocity winds generated by supernova feedback soften density peaks and lead to lower 21cm power in TNG.
-Second, we find more 21cm power at intermediate scales ($k \approx 0.8\, \rm {Mpc}^{-1}$) in Eagle, due to differences in ionization driven by highly effective stellar feedback, leading to lower star formation, older and redder stellar populations, and thus lower ionizing luminosities.
-Though subtle, these features could allow future observations of the 21cm signal, in conjunction with other reionization observables, to constrain theoretical models for galactic feedback at high redshift.
+Despite their different underlying galaxy-formation models, the simulations return similar predictions for the global 21cm brightness temperature and its power spectrum.
+At fixed redshift, most differences are attributable to alternative reionization histories, in turn driven by differences in the build-up of stellar sources of radiation.
+However, several astrophysical processes imprint signatures in the 21cm power spectrum at two key scales.
+First, we find significant small scale ($k \geq 10\, \rm {Mpc}^{-1}$) differences between Illustris and IllustrisTNG, where higher velocity winds generated by supernova feedback soften density peaks, leading to lower 21cm power in TNG.
+Thus, constraints at these scales could rule out extreme feedback models.
+Second, we find more 21cm power at intermediate scales ($k \approx 0.8\, \rm {Mpc}^{-1}$) in Eagle, due to ionization differences driven by highly effective stellar feedback, resulting in lower star formation, older and redder stellar populations, and lower ionizing luminosities for $M_h > 10^9 \rm M_\odot$.
+Different source models can manifest similarly in the 21cm power spectrum, leading to often ignored degeneracies.
+These subtle features could allow future observations of the 21cm signal, in conjunction with other observables, to constrain theoretical models for galactic feedback at high redshift.